cynicalico/hash-collision/_posts/devlog/myco/2023-04-20-creating-an-event-bus.md

 };
 ```

-`Receiver`s themseleves are just function objects that take some const ref to a payload. `ReceiverI` is the interface, and only consists of a single function that takes any argument.
+`Receiver`s themselves are just function objects that take some const ref to a payload. `ReceiverI` is the interface, and only consists of a single function that takes any argument.
 The `ReceiverWrap` does something useful with that `std::any` object, and converts to it its own template type.
 All together, it is used like so:

 ```cpp
 struct Foo { int a; };